microsoft/TypeScript-wiki/Breaking-Changes.md

 See issues [#1425](https://github.com/Microsoft/TypeScript/issues/1425) and [#920](https://github.com/Microsoft/TypeScript/issues/920) for more details.

 #### DOM interface changes
 TypeScript 1.5 refreshes the DOM types in lib.d.ts.
-This is the first major refresh since TypeScript 1.0; many IE-specific definitions have been removed in favor of the standard DOM definitions. as well as adding missing types like Web Audio and touch events.
+This is the first major refresh since TypeScript 1.0; many IE-specific definitions have been removed in favor of the standard DOM definitions, as well as adding missing types like Web Audio and touch events.

 **Workaround:**